mlaeng/otto-creator/README.md

 # Usage
 Once the vagrant instance is up and running and you have ssh'ed in

-    cd /stak/sdk/otto-sdk
+    cd /stak/sdk/otto-runner
     make -j4 # change the number to however many tasks you want to run in parallel.

-And the otto-sdk is built.
+And the otto-runner is built.

 For instructions on building and running otto-menu and related libraries, please refer to the appropriate repository.